ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	ManagedDevice dmClient = new ManagedDevice(options, deviceData);

-Note that the name of the properties are slightly changed to miror the names in Internet of Things Foundation Dashboard, but the existing users who wants to migrate from the DeviceClient to ManagedDevice can still use the old format and construct the ManagedDevice Instance:
+The existing users of DeviceClient might observe that the names of these properties are slightly changed.
+These names are changed to mirror the names in the Internet of Things Foundation Dashboard, but the existing users who wants to migrate from the DeviceClient to ManagedDevice can still use the old format and construct the ManagedDevice instance as follows,

 .. code:: java